mattpolzin/JSONAPI/README.md

 ## Quick Start

-:warning: The following Google Colab examples have correct code, but from time to time the Google Colab Swift compiler may be buggy and produce incorrect or erroneous results.
-Just keep that in mind if you run the code as you read through the Colab examples.
+:warning: The following Google Colab examples have correct code, but from time to time the Google Colab Swift compiler may be buggy and claim it cannot build the JSONAPI library.

 ### Clientside
 - [Basic Example](https://colab.research.google.com/drive/1IS7lRSBGoiW02Vd1nN_rfdDbZvTDj6Te)